PCB Manufacture Process

 10. Final development pass

-After UV exposure, the board is run through a conveyorised developing machine, where any areas that were masked off during the exposure process are thoroughly cleaned and rinsed.
+After UV exposure, the board is run through a conveyorised PCB developing machine, where any areas that were masked off during the exposure process are thoroughly cleaned and rinsed.

 11. Electrolysis (copper plating)